dtortarolo/global-vat/README.md

 # 🚀 Project Template

-The <span style="color:#3EACAD">template</span> is a standardized, but flexible *project* and *documentation* structure of folders and files for sharing your data science work.
+The <span style="color:#3EACAD">template</span> is a standardized, but flexible *project* and *documentation* structure of folders and files for sharing your data science work!

 Inspired by [literate programming](http://literateprogramming.com), maintained by the [Development Data Group](https://www.worldbank.org/en/about/unit/unit-dec/dev) and built as [GitHub template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), the <span style="color:#3EACAD">template</span> contains: